thevinter/styli.sh/README.md

 $ ./styli.sh -d /path/to/dir
 ```
 ##KDE
 KDE is natively supported without the need of feh.
-The script currently does not allow to scale the image but all the other
+The script currently does not allow to scale the image or fetch images from reddit.
-functionalities are working.
 To use KDE's built-in background manager use the ```-k``` flag.

 ## Tips And Tricks
 To set a new background every time you reboot your computer add the following to your ```i3/config``` file (or any other WM config)